ofalei/direct-offer/README.md

 These smart contracts ensure that all operations, from job creation to payment processing, are handled transparently and automatically.

-The primary use cases being explored in this project is the OneTimeJobOffer smart contract.
+One of the primary use cases being explored in this project is the OneTimeJobOffer smart contract.
 This contract facilitates a straightforward and secure transaction between an employer and an employee, ensuring that funds are held in escrow until the job is completed and approved.
 By harnessing the capabilities of Hedera Hashgraph, the project aims to provide a robust, scalable solution for decentralized job management.